-On the other hand, as a first approximation the components can be considered to be not connected to the car's conventional electrical system by lines.
+On the other hand, the components are not connected to the car's conventional electrical system by lines.
 The electric drive components are running on the HV-Bus which is made as a completely insulated power supply network.
 Moreover, the cables of the HV-Bus are often shielded.
 However, existing EMC requirements for conventional electrical system components do not take the shielding of cables into account [5].
 Treating this new electric drive system or its components as a conventional automotive component in terms of EMC test procedures would lead to substantial incompatibility problems.
 Additionally, the effort for filtering would be unreasonable high.

 Therefore, a new approach has to be developed in order to find appropriate emission limits for the electric drive components.
-These limits have to take the specific of the new components and the new drive system into account.
-They also have to be strict enough to ensure the electromagnetic compatibility of the whole system.
-Furthermore, with this approach, we have to deal with the connections between both the conventional and the new electric drive system [6].
+These limits have to take the specific of the new components into account and they also have to be strict enough to ensure the electromagnetic compatibility of the whole system [6].